-Please join the Albumism team in celebrating Otis Redding’s musical legacy and share your personal memories of him with us in the comments below!
+Please join the Albumism team in celebrating Otis Redding’s musical legacy and revisit audio & video highlights from his/her career below!

 Born: September 9, 1941

 Died: December 10, 1967

 Biography: One of the most influential soul singers of the 1960s, Otis Redding exemplified to many listeners the power of Southern "deep soul" -- hoarse, gritty vocals, brassy arrangements, and an emotional way with both party tunes and aching ballads.
 He was also the most consistent exponent of the Stax sound, cutting his records at the Memphis label/studios that did much to update R&B into modern soul.
 His death at the age of 26 was tragic not just because he seemed on the verge of breaking through to a wide pop audience (which he would indeed do with his posthumous number one single "[Sittin' On] The Dock of the Bay").
 It was also unfortunate because, as "Dock of the Bay" demonstrated, he was also at a point of artistic breakthrough in terms of the expression and sophistication of his songwriting and singing.